-In the final post of the End-to-End series, we move on to the topic of reverse logistics.
+In the final post of the End-to-End Series, we conclude with the topic of reverse logistics.
 In this series, we will take you step by step through the supply chain.
 You will learn how inventory management software can help improve performance across the supply chain.

 The series will have five posts covering manufacturing, storage, distribution, transportation, retail and reverse logistics practices.
 Having an inventory system that integrates across your supply chain can greatly improve performance and boost efficiency.

 Now that the product has moved through the supply chain to the end consumer, we will talk about the reverse logistics.
 Return Material Authorization (RMA) is the process used to ship broken or defective items back to their originating point.
 RMA is used during a product’s warranty period to track goods so they can be returned, repaired or exchanged.
-In order for your service to stand up against your competitors, you need to be able to manage your returned goods.
+In order for your service to be competitive, you need to be able to manage your returned goods.

 Many inventory systems allow you to share RMA tracking information with customers so they can see the status of their returns.
 They will know when it is approved, received at the destination, and shipped back if it is a repair.
-Sharing this information helps improve your customer service level.
+Sharing this information helps improve your customer service.

-When a return is made information such as product location and the reason for return need to be tracked.
+When a return is made, info such as product location and the reason for return need to be tracked.
 Many inventory systems can help manage this information so you know what items have been returned, the reason for the return, and if it was shipped back to the customer.

 Quality Assurance Tracking